Zaynab bint Ali: Death of Ali (661)

-Death of Hasan (669)
+Death of Hasan (670)

 Hasan returned to Medina after his abdication, accompanied by his family, where he kept aloof from politics in compliance with the peace treaty with Mu'awiya.
 Early sources are nearly unanimous that Hasan was later poisoned at the instigation of Mu'awiya in 669, possibly to pave the way for the succession of his son Yazid.
 Zaynab is said to have attended her brother Hasan in his final days.
 Hasan was thus succeeded as the head of Muhammad's family by his brother Husayn, who nevertheless upheld the treaty with Mu'awiya.

+Activities in 680 CE

-Accession of Yazid (680)
+After the accession of Yazid (680)

 Mu'awiya designated his son Yazid as his successor in 676, and his nomination was met with resistance from the sons of Muhammad's prominent companions, including Husayn ibn Ali.
 On Mu'awiya's death and Yazid's succession in 680, the latter instructed the governor of Medina to secure Husayn's pledge of allegiance by force.
 Husayn thus left Medina for Mecca at night to avoid recognizing Yazid as the caliph.
 He was accompanied by some relatives, including Zaynab and two of her sons, namely, Awn and Muhammad.

 Zaynab's husband Abd Allah did not accompany Husayn even though he was sympathetic to Husayn's cause, according to the Sunni historian al-Tabari.
 Eshtehardi suggests that Abd Allah's absence must have been due to his poor health or old age and that sending his sons with Husayn was an indication of his support.'
 In contrast, Abd al-Rahman writes that Zaynab must have divorced Abd Allah before leaving Medina and that he later married Zaynab's sister Umm Kulthum, although her views have been criticized by some.
 As the husband's permission is necessary in such cases under Islamic laws, some have instead suggested that a condition of her marriage to Abd Allah was that Zaynab could accompany Husayn in all his travels, or specifically to Karbala.

-Battle of Karbala (680)

-Journey towards Karbala
+Journey towards Karbala (680)

 After receiving letters of support from some Kufans, whose intentions were confirmed by his cousin Muslim ibn Aqil, Husayn left Mecca for Kufa on 10 or 12 September 680, accompanied by some relatives and supporters.
 A tradition attributed to Husayn in al-Irshad describes his goal as fighting the tyranny of Yazid, even though it would cost his life.
 Husayn similarly wrote in his will for his half-brother Ibn Hanafiyya that he had not set out to seek "corruption or oppression" but rather to "enjoin what is right and forbid what is wrong."
 At any rate, on their way to Kufa, Husayn's small caravan was intercepted by Yazid's army and forced to camp in the desert land of Karbala on 2 Muharram 61 (2 October 680) away from water and fortifications.
 The promised Kufan support did not materialize as the new governor of Kufa, Ubayd Allah ibn Ziyad, killed the envoy of Husayn and intimidated Kufan tribal chiefs.